 Do You Want To Get Started With Online Publishing?

-I will be launching a program called #publishin8 later this year or early next year.
+I plan to launch a program called Publishin8.
 Over the course of 8 weeks you will learn how to create and publish your very own book.
-If you’d like to find out more when this exciting program launches then sign-up here.
+If you’d like to find out more when this program launches then sign-up here.

 Previous & Next Posts